This ‘What is Azure DevOps?’ blog gives you a picture of the below topics:

 Phase 2 – Development: Here, everything that goes into building the code is worked on by the team members, who also simultaneously break the code into files produced by a build making it deployable to testing environments.
 The teams innovate like a streak without cutting down on quality and efficiency.
 Hence, they utilize the most productive tools or their combinations available and work toward automating the whole process in product development.

 Phase 3 – Delivery: Delivery involves deploying applications into production environments in a reliable way.
 Here, the teams define certain processes with clear approval stages, and automated gates are employed to move applications in-between the stages.

 Phase 4 – Operation: It is the process where applications are monitored and troubleshot in production environments.
 DevOps teams identify the issues before they affect customer experience and allay them as and when they occur.
 This high level of vigilance requires actionable alerting and complete clarity about the applications and the underlying systems.
 By adopting these practices, teams are ensuring to deliver a system of high reliability and availability and aims for zero downtime while reinforcing security and governance.

 Having looked at all these, we need to understand that adopting DevOps isn’t easy.
 The ultimate key behind its successful practice is embracing the DevOps culture.
 So what makes it a distinct culture?

 The people who play a part in it set the ball rolling while migrating to this practice.
-First and foremost of such practice is the visibility that is achieved by collaboration among teams.
+The first and foremost of such practice is the visibility that is achieved by collaboration among teams.
 Teams must share their processes and concerns with each other and move forward by simultaneously aligning their goals.
 As this progresses, teams tend to take up additional life cycle responsibilities, apart from their central roles.
 Teams are always on their toes, and this is ensured by releasing software only in short life cycles.
 Shorter cycles make planning and risk assessment easier, hence keeping the system up-to-date, matching the market standards.
 High-performing DevOps teams are always learning, unlearning, and relearning.
 The process goes like: ‘faster you fail, faster you learn.’